 An evaluation of the quality of the calculated results of both newly implemented methods for conditional sampling and wavelet fluxes was necessary to be sure that they are reliable.
-In this chapter all results were validated against each other for times with best steady state conditions and well developed turbulence as described in detail in chapter 2.3.
-While the data availability over the whole measuring period was 92.2 %, about 57 % (1292 hours) of the data in the captured time satisfied the stationarity and turbulence requirements mentioned above.
-All validation results refer to an averaging time of $\Delta t = 30 \,\mathrm{min}$ for all methods as well as to Fourier periods of $\lambda \leq 33 \,\mathrm{min}$ for Mexican hat and $\lambda \leq 34 \,\mathrm{min}$ for Morlet fluxes.
+In this section all results were validated against each other for times with best steady-state conditions and well-developed turbulence as described in detail in Sect.
+2.3.
+While the data availability over the whole measuring period was 92.2 %, about 57 % (1292 h) of the data in the captured time satisfied the stationarity and turbulence requirements mentioned above.
+All validation results refer to an averaging time of $\Delta t = 30 \min$ for all methods as well as to Fourier periods (see Table 1 in Torrence and Compo, 1998) of $\lambda \leq 33 \min$ for Mexican hat and $\lambda \leq 34 \min$ for Morlet fluxes.
+The use of nearly identical Fourier periods for both wavelets leads to different maximum timescales of about 8 min for the Mexican hat and 32 min for the Morlet wavelet.
+To check, whether fluxes at 1 min intervals can directly be compared in the context of this study, the period of the Morlet wavelet was multiplied by a factor of 3.
+Comparing both methods for the steady-state subset of the data within a 3-week period demonstrated that this approach yields differences of less then 1 % of the measured flux, which is much lower then the typical error of the eddy covariance method.

-3.1.1 Conditional sampling vs. Eddy covariance
+3.1.1 Conditional sampling vs. eddy covariance

-In comparison to wavelet analysis, only for conditional sampling 17 (0.7 %) outliers were found and consequently removed by adaption of the MAD test (q=5) from Eq.
+In comparison to wavelet analysis, only for conditional sampling 17 (0.7%) outliers were found and consequently removed by adaption of the MAD test (q = 5) from Eq.
 (2) on the orthogonal residuals.
-These outliers were found only for eddy covariance fluxes up to $0.5\,\mathrm{nmol\,mol^{-1}\,m\,s^{-1}}$ and thus the greater the eddy covariance reference flux, the better the results of both methods coincided.
+These outliers were found only for eddy covariance fluxes up to 0.5 nmol mol-1 m s-1 and thus the greater the eddy covariance reference flux, the better the results of both methods coincided.

-Besides the found outliers, the very good regression slope of m=0.989 (Fig. 1) and coefficient of determination $R^2=0.978$ confirmed a good agreement between eddy covariance and conditional sampling.
-Unfortunately the occurrence of values with bad quality (outliers) even under best steady state conditions and well developed turbulence makes the general use problematic, but a general dependency between single meteorological parameters and the occurrence of extreme conditional sampling spikes was not found.
-The reason for these outliers gets explainable, when taking the method's use of w into account: eddy covariance and wavelet analysis both base on the correlation between w and c, for eddy covariance there is the additional requirement of $\overline{w}\overline{c}=0$ over the averaging period or in the long term (Wilczak et al., 2001).
-However, in the conditional sampling method w is directly taken into account in Equation (4).
+Besides the found outliers, the very good regression slope of m = 0.989 (Fig. 1) and coefficient of determination $R^2 =$ 0.978 confirmed a good agreement between eddy covariance and conditional sampling.
+Unfortunately, the occurrence of values with bad quality (outliers) even under best steady-state conditions and well-developed turbulence makes the general use problematic, but a general dependency between single meteorological parameters and the occurrence of extreme conditional sampling spikes was not found.
+The reason for these outliers gets explainable, when taking the method's use of w into account: eddy covariance and wavelet analysis both base on the correlation between w and c, for eddy covariance there is the additional requirement of $\bar{w}\bar{c}=0$ over the averaging period or in the long term (Wilczak et al., 2001).
+However, in the conditional sampling method \bar{w} is directly taken into account in Eq.
+(4).
 In consequence there is a strong dependency on an absolutely correct chosen value for the mean vertical wind \overline{w} , where even small inaccuracies lead to a flux bias.

-3.1.2 Wavelet analysis vs. Eddy covariance
+3.1.2 Wavelet analysis vs. eddy covariance

-Comparison of Morlet against Mexican Hat Wavelet Flux
+Comparison of Morlet against Mexican hat wavelet flux